This flavorful olive tapenade recipe is made with two kinds of olives, garlic, lemon juice, capers, and fresh thyme.

 - Use it as a pizza topping with artichoke hearts, red onions, bell peppers, and/or basil

-Keep tapenade in a covered container in the refrigerator.
+Keep tapenade in an airtight container in the refrigerator.

 The oils, brine, lemon juice, and garlic all have antimicrobial effects.
 So it will last several days in the fridge.